tikitaka0243/MAD-REF/README.md

 </div>

-# Local and global dynamic marine variable fields inversion with primitive equations neural networks (PENN)
+# Reconstructing and forecasting marine dynamic variable fields across space and time globally and gaplessly